 What championship am I talking about?
 The year was 1908.
 Theodore “Big Stick” Roosevelt was finishing his second term as president.
 “Big Bill” Taft was running on the Republican ticket to succeed his friend and was taking on William Jennings Bryan, aka “The Great Commoner.”
 (This may have been the Progressive Era, but it was also the era of the best sports nicknames.
 Who could ever forget players like “Wee Willie” McGill, “Handsome” Griffin, or “Postscript” Fletcher?
 Even the head umpire of the series was nicknamed “Dusty”!)

 The teams hailed from Chicago and Indianapolis and met on a sun-baked field in Michigan City, Indiana, for the first game.
-It had all the trappings of the modern game: two teams loaded with stars, four umpires, clean uniforms.
+It had all the trappings of the modern game: two teams loaded with stars, two umpires, clean uniforms.
 See for yourself.

 Oh, did I mention that this was the Hoo-Hoo‘s World Series?
 After all, lumber mills were big sponsors of teams back then.
 Nevertheless, there were bragging rights on the line.
 We’ll let our intrepid reporter take it from here: